 - Large Chinese and overseas businesses were both businesses have a track record of success.

 Like with many of these trading structures where your business is interesting in China the controls of business and management of funding in very hand to achieve.

 We would recommend that the agreement between businesses has clear responsibilities and should be run as a project until JV is making a return.

 Creating your own business in China is a lot more straightforward than in past.

 It creating a Chinese business you are making an investment in China.

 This, along with JV, is the most costly both in funding and business executive time.

-We do not recommend not doing this until your business has looked and tried some of the other options above.
+We do not recommend not doing this until your business has considered and tried some of the other options above.

-If wish look at setting up your own business please see the section on Creating a Chinese Business.
+If wish to look into setting up your own business, please see the section on Creating a Chinese Business.

 Web page last modified: Nov 2017